Interior Design Hotel London

 In 2006 the hotel once again changed ownership and became the first Andaz hotel, the design brand of Hyatt Hotels & Resorts.
 The brand Andaz defines itself by ‘personal style’, however, I would take it a step further and describe it as ‘Hyatt standards with a touch of quirkiness, lots of individuality and a true sense of place.’

 Only a few steps away from the hustle and bustle of Liverpool Street Station, it feels like stepping back in time into a haven of peace when you enter the hotel.
 The lobby area consists of a lounge featuring a 10m tall ceiling with a rim displaying tools and parts of railway construction as well as the original logo of the Great Eastern Hotel.
-One of the walls is covered with rectangular pieces of mirror of varying sizes, arranged to create a geometrical pattern.
-Each piece is backlit, creating a stunning 3D effect.
-Quotes and writings from the East End Film Festival and quirky sculptures complete the arty feel of the space.
+Graffiti and quirky wallpaper lines the walls creating a very artsy East London feel to the space.
+The enormous full height ruby red velvet curtains add a touch of drama to the lounge.

 The 267 rooms and suites feature a minimalist décor mostly held in black, white and red as well as touches of wood.
 Many rooms boast splendid city views overlooking the roofs of old terraced houses contrasted by modern architecture such as The Gherkin.
-Some rooms have been personalised by famous London street artists with graffiti walls.
 The Deluxe rooms offer a generous sitting area, larger than many London flats.
-Personally, I am not particularly fond of carpets in hotel rooms, but I did appreciate the tall ceiling, the space, the oversized bed and the huge windows.
-All rooms offer a comfortable bathroom with tub and shower, a black and white colour scheme with old style mosaics, famous London metro tiles and traditional British taps.

 Lacking a stomach or two, I ‘only’ got to experience 2 of the 5 outlets that form part of the hotel.
-The Restaurant 1901 with its gorgeous stained glass dome is located in the original ballroom of the Great Eastern hotel.
-The grade II listed room also boasts stunning columns and arches emphasized by a dramatic lighting scheme.
-Whether it is for the sumptuous breakfast buffet, the traditional English afternoon tea or some fine dining, guests are guaranteed a sophisticated dining experience.
-As for me, I surely felt like a queen sipping on my cappuccino and enjoying my breakfast eggs…
+Whether it’s for the sumptuous breakfast buffet, traditional English afternoon tea, casual or fine dining, guests are guaranteed a versatile and sophisticated culinary experience.
+As for me, I surely felt like a queen sipping on my cappuccino and smoothie and enjoying my poached eggs…

 Eastway Brasserie offers breakfast, lunch and dinner in a relaxed ambiance with bistro style cuisine and décor and an open kitchen.
 The restaurant is also popular with the local office crowd and I now know why…

-The historic George Pub being one of the oldest pubs in the City of London features some impressive oak paneled walls and a remarkable Victorian coffered ceiling.
+The historic Lady Abercorn’s Pub (formerly named George Pub) is one of the oldest pubs in the City of London featuring some impressive oak panelled walls and a remarkable Victorian coffered ceiling.
 It serves traditional pub food and has got an oversized plasma screen TV welcoming local and visiting sports fans.

-The no-fuss décor, straight lines, wooden walls and red accents typical of Japanese interiors set the scene for the Japanese restaurant Miyako.
+The no-fuss décor, straight lines, wooden wall panels and red accents typical of Japanese interiors, set the scene for the Japanese restaurant Miyako.

-Catch Champagne Bar & Lounge successfully blends the traditional architecture of the building with contemporary interiors.
-The elegant space certainly sets the mood to enjoy one of 70 champagnes, whilst listening to the DJ play some tunes.
+Rake’s Bar successfully blends the traditional architecture of the building with contemporary interiors.
+The elegant space certainly sets the mood to enjoy a drink in style and get lost in conversation…

 To complete your stay at the Andaz London Liverpool Street, you can either get moving in the Fitness room after a long day of meetings or relax those sore feet after walking the busy streets of The City in the steam room…